Tartarus; It’s Origin and Meaning

 Now that is clearly a depiction of the judgment.
 And so according to the bible, everyone, and everything, that will be cast into hell, will be cast into hell at the judgement.
 Wouldn’t that also include the angels who sinned?
 Out of all creation, are they the one and only exception to that law of God?
 I would think not.

 Therefore, it is only common sense, and biblical fact, that those angels were not cast into hell, previously.
 Therefore, the translation of 2 Peter 2, verse 4, which says..
 “For if God spared not the angels that sinned, but cast them down to hell..” is not an accurate translation.
-It simply is not.
-Those angels were not cast into hell, at that point in time, but rather, they are somewhere, or in some “condition”, likened to “pits of darkness, (and “chains of darkness” awaiting judgment. (reserved for judgment) That my friends, is the scriptural truth of the matter.
+It simply is not!
+Those angels were not cast into hell, at that point in time, but rather, they are somewhere, or in some “condition”, likened to “pits of darkness”, and “chains of darkness” awaiting judgment. (reserved for judgment) That my friends, is the scriptural truth of the matter.

 Here’s one more point to remember; That verse does not say, that “tartarus” is the name given by God, for the place of darkness, where angels who sinned are being kept.
 Therefore, to hold the belief that God has given the name “tartarus”, to refer to either hell, or to a section of hades, is pure human imagination, and therefore it becomes our own “mythology”, and nothing more.
 Because the bible simply does not say that, nor does it even suggest that idea.

-I know that we have all been taught in the past, that “Tartarus” is the name of a section of hades, where the spirits of evil and disobedient persons have gone, as they await the judgment.
+I know that many of us have been taught in the past, that “tartarus” is the name of a section of hades, where the spirits of evil and disobedient persons have gone, as they await the judgment.
 But once again, the bible simply does not say that.
 You can look high and low, but the bible does not say such a thing.